Sunghwan0112/K-Chat/README.md

 When a message is sent, the server:
 1. Appends a language instruction to the system prompt based on the user's selected language
+2. Loads the per-language relationship memory summary (if any) and appends it to the system prompt
-2. Injects `[Current time (EST)]` at the top of the latest user message
+3. Injects `[Current time (EST)]` at the top of the latest user message
-3. Trims history to the last 20 messages (keeps user/assistant pairs balanced)
+4. Trims history to the last 20 messages (keeps user/assistant pairs balanced)
-4. Applies [prompt caching](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) to reduce token cost
+5. Applies [prompt caching](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching) to reduce token cost
-5. Streams the response back as Server-Sent Events
+6. Streams the response back as Server-Sent Events

+### Memory system

+Every 10 messages, the full `uiHistory` is summarized by Claude Haiku into a 3–5 sentence relationship memory and stored in `data/history_[id].json`.
+Summaries are keyed by language (`{ en: "...", ko: "..." }`).
+If a summary exceeds 500 characters it is recompressed automatically.
+On each chat request, the current language's summary is injected into the system prompt under `## Relationship Memory` so the character can recall details from much earlier in the conversation.

 ### Message format